-The process known as Aurora or Waterfox or Minefield or Internet Explorer
+The process known as Tor Browser or Aurora or Waterfox or Nightly or Minefield or Internet Explorer

-belongs to software Adobe SVG Viewer or Mozilla Firefox or Adobe Flash Player Plugin or FoxyTunes for Firefox or Adobe Flash Player (version 10 ActiveX, 10 Plugin) or Adobe Flash Player ActiveX or Acoustica Effects Pack or Sibelius Scorch
+belongs to software Mozilla Firefox or Adobe SVG Viewer or FoxyTunes for Firefox or Adobe Flash Player Plugin or Adobe Flash Player (version 10 ActiveX, 10 Plugin) or Adobe Flash Player ActiveX or Tor Browser or Mozilla

 by Mozilla (www.mozilla.org) or Microsoft (www.microsoft.com).

 The firefox.exe file is not a Windows core file.
 The application listens for or sends data on open ports to a LAN or the Internet.
 It is digitally signed.
-Firefox.exe is able to record inputs and monitor applications.
-Therefore the technical security rating is 23% dangerous, however also read the users reviews.
+Firefox.exe is able to record keyboard and mouse inputs and monitor applications.
+Therefore the technical security rating is 19% dangerous, however you should also read the user reviews.

 Recommended: Identify firefox.exe related errors